TheEpicBlock/PolyMc/src/testmod/README.md

 Test block for the wizard system.
 Its poly is set to replace it with red stained glass and its wizard should spawn a diamond at its center as well as particles, although you won't see them without fabulous graphics.
 It's also affected by gravity.

+# Misc
+## `/polymc-test find-states`
+A command that searches through the client jar for states that use the same texture.
+Useful when looking for unused states in new versions.
+Note that this might not detect everything and that some of the things that are detected may not be usable.